Exploring Low-Mass Black Holes through Tidal Disruption Events in the Early Universe: Perspectives in the Era of JWST, RST, and LSST Surveys: Low-luminosity AGNs at in the era of JWST

 \item An intriguing subset consists of the dust-reddened AGNs (or referred to as ``little red dots"), characterized by moderate obscuration in the SED and compact morphology \citep{Barro_2023,Kocevski_2023,Harikane_2023_agn,Matthee_2023,Labbe_2023}.
 This class of AGNs shows a distinctive spectral shape, which can be attributed to a dust-reddened AGN continuum coupled with excess emission in the rest-frame UV produced either by unobscured stellar continuum of the host galaxy or scattered light from the buried AGN \citep[e.g.,][]{Zakamska_2005,Polletta_2006,Noboriguchi_2023}.
 Despite significant extinction levels, typically with $A_{\rm V}\sim$ a few mag, these reddened sources show broad Balmer-line emission indicating the presence of AGNs.

-\item The third group includes AGNs lacking broad-line emissions due to substanial extinction (commonly referred to as Type 2 AGNs).
-These AGNs are distinguished from ordinary galaxies by the presence of strong narrow-line emission features (e.g., [\ion{O}{3}]) or high ionization emission lines (e.g., [\ion{Ne}{4}]$\lambda 2424$).
+\item The third group includes AGNs lacking broad-line emissions due to substantial extinction (commonly referred to as Type 2 AGNs).
+These AGNs are distinguished from ordinary galaxies by the presence of strong narrow-line emission features (e.g., [\ion{O}{3}])\footnote{ Some of narrow emission lines, e.g., [\ion{O}{3}], are also used as a characteristic of early protogalaxies with low metallicities \citep[e.g.,][]{Inoue_2011,Nakajima_Maiolino_2022}.} or high ionization emission lines (e.g., [\ion{Ne}{4}]$\lambda 2424$).
 Meanwhile, the AGN continuum and broad-line emission at the nuclear scales are fully obscured by dust tori along our line of sight.
 To identify accreting BHs within such heavily obscured regions, alternative diagnostic methods are employed, including observations of X-rays \citep{Schramm_2013,Mezcua_2016,Baldassare_2015,Kawamuro_2019}, mid-infrared excesses \citep{Satyapal_2014,Delvecchio_2014}, radio core search \citep{Reines_2020,Ichikawa_2021}, and variability analyses \citep{Kokubo_2014,Baldassare_2018,Kimura_2020}.

 \end{enumerate}

 Deep NIRSpec observations have confirmed the presence of broad-line components in high-$z$ AGNs pre-selected or identified by JWST observations.
 Based on measurements of the width and luminosity of the Balmer emission lines, as calibrated in the local universe, the virial masses of BHs powering these faint AGNs are estimated as $M_\bullet \sim 10^{6-7}~\msun$ for unobscured AGNs and $M_\bullet \sim 10^{7-8}~\msun$ for dust-reddened AGNs \citep[e.g.,][]{Kocevski_2023, Harikane_2023_agn,Matthee_2023,Maiolino_2023_JADES, Ubler_2023}.
 These AGN populations, particularly those categorized into the first and second groups in Figure~\ref{fig:AGNclass}, place stringent constraints on the BHMF at early cosmic epochs and, consequently, the rate of TDEs.
 However, Type 2 AGNs do not provide a robust measurement of BH mass, despite their potential prevalence in the overall AGN population.
 In the following discussion, we focus on two classes of AGNs: unobscured AGNs (Type 1) and obscured AGNs (dust-reddened AGNs).
 Note that our analysis overlooks the contribution of TDE production in Type 2 AGNs, where the TDE emission might be heavily obscured as well.
 Regardless of the level of obscuration, the arguments presented below give a lower bound of the TDE rate and conservative detection forecasts.